Indian Horse (film): Plot

 The Indian Horse family, including six-year-old Saul and his older brother, retreat in canoes deep into the wild to avoid the authorities after Saul's older brother is left seriously ill by his time in an Indian residential school.
 Saul resolves never to go to a residential school.
 His parents have converted to Christianity and believe that their eldest son will go to heaven.
 When the boy dies, they take him away to be blessed by a priest, leaving Saul with his grandmother deep in the woods.
 The parents do not return.

 Saul and his grandmother stay and camp, but once cold weather starts, his grandmother decides they must continue their trek toward their ancestral lands.
 After their canoe capsizes, they huddle to stay warm at night; they continue their journey on foot through snow.
 When his grandmother dies, Saul is discovered by the authorities and forcibly taken to a residential school.
 There, he meets a boy named Lonnie, who can't speak English.
 The top official, Father Quinney, and his nun deem Lonnie an unsuitable name and call him Aaron.
 They forbid the boys to speak their Ojibwe language, beating Lonnie because he knows no English.

 In the school, Saul witnesses the nuns and priest instructors abuse the children, and struggles to survive.
 Father Gaston Leboutilier seems to want to change conditions.
 He convinces Father Quinney to allow a new outdoor activity, ice hockey.
 Saul does not meet the age requirement to play, but he convinces Father Leboutilier to give him the job of maintaining the rink in the early morning, which allows him to spend time on the ice.

-From watching televised hockey games and practising in the mornings, Saul also begins learning techniques.
+From watching televised hockey games and practicing in the mornings, Saul also begins learning techniques.
 When one of the school's players is injured, Saul steps forward as a substitute and astounds Father Leboutilier with his talent.
 Saul declines to join Lonnie's escape attempt, as Saul was looking forward to playing; Lonnie is recaptured and punished.